Submarine (novel)

-Submarine is a novel by Joe Dunthorne.
+Submarine is the first novel by Joe Dunthorne.
 First published by Hamish Hamilton in 2008, it was adapted into a film in 2010.

 Background

 Published by Penguin imprint Hamish Hamilton in 2008, Submarine was Dunthorne's first novel.
 He wrote most of the book while studying creative writing at the University of East Anglia, where it won the university's inaugural Curtis Brown Prize.
 Originally a short story, Dunthorne posted the first chapter on ABCtales.com, a website that allows writers to share, discuss and develop their work.
 Its popularity on the site drove him to write the full novel.

 Synopsis

 Submarine was marketed as "a tale of mock GCSEs, sex and death."
 The novel is a coming-of-age story narrated by fifteen-year-old Oliver Tate, who records with comedy and anguish his relationship with his girlfriend and his lop-sided view of the strains on his parents' marriage.